ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 - ~~Code hinting~~
 - ~~Compile-time errors~~

-So let us fix this error prone code with some nice Typescript features.
+So le's fix this error prone code with some nice Typescript features.

 ```typescript
 interface Item {